 Secondly, we conduct an out-of-sample test in the time series, where we split the sample into two equal subsamples based on the time series.
 We use the first half of the sample as the training sample and the second half of the sample as the test sample.
 Then, we estimate the model in the training sample and evaluate the out-of-sample performance in the test sample.
 Compared with the benchmark factor models including the CAPM, the FF3 factor model, the FF5 factor model, and the FF5M factor model, the out-of-sample $R^{2}$ of the higher-order factor model is significantly larger.

-Next, we examine whether the selected higher-order factor model can subsume the pricing power of the factors in the factor zoo.
+Next, we examine whether the selected higher-order factor model can reduce the pricing power of the factors in the factor zoo.
 We employ two empirical procedures.
 First, we perform standard FMB regressions to test the significance of the SDF loading of each factor in the factor zoo, controlling for the higher-order factor model.
 Second, we construct factor mimicking portfolios for the seven higher-order factors and conduct time-series asset pricing tests on the zoo factors.

 Under the first approach, we estimate each zoo factor's SDF loading while controlling for our higher-order factor model.
-We find that only 7 our of the 148 zoo factors from \citet{jensen2023there} remain significant at the 5\% level.
+We find that only 7 out of the 148 zoo factors from \citet{jensen2023there} remain significant at the 5\% level.
 The second approach is based on factor-mimicking portfolios.
 The benefit is that we are able to convert the non-tradable higher-order factors to tradable factors but the projection inevitably loses information from the original factors.
 The results using the second approach confirm that the higher-order factor model significantly reduces the pricing power of the zoo factors.
-Overall, these results demonstrate that the higher-order factors selected by the forward Fama-MacBeth procedure effectively subsume the zoo factors, although the linear benchmark factors cannot.
+Overall, these results demonstrate that the higher-order factors selected by the forward selection Fama-MacBeth procedure substantially reduce the zoo factors, although the linear benchmark factors cannot.